 - Dry cough

 - Fluid around the lungs

 Symptoms typically do not show until the tumors have already developed and spread throughout the body.
 It can take anywhere from 20-50 years after asbestos exposure for mesothelioma to fully develop and reveal itself.
 Due to this dormant period, many mesothelioma patients tend to be in their 60s or 70s.

-If you or a loved one was unknowingly exposed to asbestos and is suffering from mesothelioma, reach out to D’Amico Law Offices to learn how we can help.
+If you or a loved one was unknowingly exposed to asbestos and is suffering from mesothelioma, reach out to D’Amico Law Offices, LLC, to learn how we can help.
 Time is limited to seek compensation for your pain and suffering, so please don’t delay.

 Asbestos exposure on job sites from decades ago may be the reason you or a loved one is suffering from mesothelioma today.
 Perhaps you worked in shipbuilding, construction, or the steel industry.
 You may have inhaled asbestos hidden in the insulation of a factory or home.
 The mineral fibers of asbestos become lodged in the lining of the lungs or abdomen and can lead to a mesothelioma diagnosis.

 Is your work environment responsible for your present-day suffering?
 We can help you know for certain.

 It’s also important to remember that not everyone who comes into contact with asbestos acquires mesothelioma.
 Risk is higher for those who have shared a home with someone who worked with asbestos, have a family history of cancer, or have had chest radiotherapy to treat previous cancer.

 Mesothelioma treatments can help reduce complications and discomfort.
 Treatment helps patients with breathing, swallowing, pain relief, and fluid accumulation in the chest cavity.